Stoneybatter: Viking names

 Apart from the striking artisan dwellings, the area is also known for its prominent Viking street names.
 For example, there is Viking Road, Olaf Road, Thor Place, Sitric Road, Norseman Place, Ard Ri Road, Malachi Road, Ostman Place, Ivar Street, Sigurd Road and Harold Road.
 At the time of the Norman invasion, the Vikings, Ostmen or Austmenn (men of the East) as they called themselves, were exiled to the north of the Liffey where they founded the hamlet of Ostmenstown, later to become Oxmantown.

 Other street names

 The northern end of Stoneybatter derives its name of Manor Street, bestowed in 1780, from the Manor of Grangegorman in which it was located.
-During the reign of Charles II (1660-1680), the Manor was held by Sir Thomas Stanley, a knight of Henry Cromwell and a staunch supporter of the Restoration.
+During the reign of Charles II (1660–1680), the Manor was held by Sir Thomas Stanley, a knight of Henry Cromwell and a staunch supporter of the Restoration.
 The short thoroughfare in Stoneybatter called Stanley Street is named after him.

+Transport

+Stoneybatter is served by Dublin Bus routes 11/b, 37, 39/a/x, and 70/n, as well as Go-Ahead Ireland route N2.
+These routes connect the neighbourhood with Dublin city centre, Phoenix Park, Cabra, Ashtown, Castleknock, Blanchardstown, Clonsilla, Ongar, Clonee, Dunboyne, Donnybrook, Clonskeagh, Kilmacud, Sandyford, Broombridge, Glasnevin, Griffith Avenue, Marino and Fairview.
+The Luas stops at Smithfield and Phibsborough are located nearby, but no Luas stop directly serves the neighbourhood of Stoneybatter.
+Heuston station is also close by, served by both InterCity and Commuter rail services.

 Popular culture

-The streets and surrounding areas of Stoneybatter have been used as a filming location for both TV and film:
+The streets and surrounding areas of Stoneybatter have been used as a filming location for both TV and film.
+Notable productions, filmed in the area, include: